danmar/cppcheck/man/manual.md

 When external libraries are used, such as WinAPI, POSIX, gtk, Qt, etc, Cppcheck has no information about functions, types, or macros contained in those libraries.
 Cppcheck then fails to detect various problems in the code, or might even abort the analysis.
 But this can be fixed by using the appropriate configuration files.

 Cppcheck already contains configurations for several libraries.
 They can be loaded as described below.
 Note that the configuration for the standard libraries of C and C++, std.cfg, is always loaded by cppcheck.
-If you create or update a configuration file for a popular library, we would appreciate if you supply it to the cppcheck project.
+If you create or update a configuration file for a popular library, we would appreciate if you supplied it to the cppcheck project.

 ## Using a .cfg file